-Source Usefulness Task quickly improves student source skills
+No 1.
+Source Usefulness Task to quickly improve student source skills

 In my history class, I constantly challenge my students to engage with primary and secondary sources.
 This task, understandably, can be overwhelming especially for my younger learners who are yet to master the art of critical thinking.
 I’ve discovered a game-changing way to assist them: teaching the concept of source usefulness.